 Keeping a constant pace throughout the race becomes a rhythm, a habit, and you don’t have to fight with yourself at every step.
 Having a regular, daily habit of prayer and Bible study is vital to enduring in our spiritual race.

+Jesus Christ is the real key to dealing with the weariness and discouragement.
+He is our Leader, setting the pace.
+He has endured everything we have and more.
 We need to encourage and be encouraged through regularly attending church and through fellowship with God’s people (Hebrews 10:24-25).
 The Church and godly fellowship are major gifts from God in helping us to run the race with endurance.

 To run the marathon with endurance, I also had to mentally prepare for the hills.
 The hills of the Christian race are our trials (1 Peter 1:6-9).
 Peter describes the mind-set we need to face the fiery trials of life.
 We have to recognize that these tests are necessary and that God will help us through them, and that there is an amazingly wonderful finish line ahead—one we can look forward to with “joy inexpressible”!